 No-value proposition

-Why should people in their right mind take two or three hours of their busy schedule to attend a seminar?
-Again, you need to understand your audience’s expectations to determine what’s of value to them.
+If you really your audience, you’ll know what’s of value to them.
 This could be listening to an industry expert or thought leader on a specific issue, discussing best practices with a leadership panel, getting the perspective of one of your key customers, networking with peers, etc.

 PITFALL #4